joex92/armorplusplus/README.md

 # armorplusplus
 THIS PLUGIN IS DISCONTINUED MORE INFORMATION AT spigotmc.org/resources/armorplusplus.74748

-but I'll try to bring it back at some point.
+EDIT: but I'll try to bring it back at some point. (@joex92)

 This is a plugin where i recreates the famous BlockArmor mod.
 You can download the plugin at spigotmc.org/resources/armorplusplus.74748